 Child custody disputes can be hard on the children and the parents involved.
 The fear of losing access to your children or not being able to have them live with you in your house can be incredibly stressful.
 If you are involved in a child custody dispute, it is important to contact a lawyer.

 The Fort Worth child custody lawyers at The Queenan Law Firm can stand up for you and fight to help you keep or regain custody.
 We can work to give you fair visitation rights, help you get the power to make decisions for your child’s upbringing, and work to keep your children at home.
-For a free legal consultation, call our law offices at (817) 476-1797.
+For a confidential legal consultation, call our law offices at (817) 476-1797.

 Types of Child Custody Disputes in Fort Worth, TX

 Child custody issues can arise in many situations, but any time they do, you run the risk of losing the opportunity to exercise your parental rights, make decisions for your child, or participate in their upbringing.
 Because of this, it is vital that you talk to a lawyer any time one of these situations arises:

 If you have children with someone you are not married to and then you move apart or never live together, you can go to court to get a child custody order dictating who has possession of the children and who has legal custody rights.
 In some cases where a parent is distant or not involved in the children’s upbringing, the court might try to strip away the parent’s custody rights, potentially leaving them with visitation only or with no parental rights.